 Encourages rather than giving you a lecture when you're

-Understanding and knows that ADD (ADHD) can cause forgetfulness,
+Understanding and knows that ADHD can cause forgetfulness,

 even when you're trying really hard to remember.

 Organized and clear about what is required in the course